St. Luke’s Worship

 A: Yes.
 Masks are required anytime you are on the St. Luke’s campus for the safety of yourself and those around you.
 If you do not have a mask, one will be provided for you.
 If it is not possible for you to wear a mask while on St. Luke’s campus for worship, please join us for online worship.
 Pastors and other worship leaders will also be wearing masks unless actively speaking or singing.

 Q: What precautions is St. Luke’s taking to help keep worshipers safe?

-- Limiting capacity – in this phase of St. Luke’s Reopening Plan, the seating capacity in the Sanctuary will be limited to 100 people.
+- Limiting capacity – in this phase of St. Luke’s Reopening Plan, the seating capacity in the worship venues will be limited.

-- Taking temperatures at the door – each person entering the Sanctuary will get their temperature checked.
+- Taking temperatures at the door – each person entering the worship venue will get their temperature checked.
 Those who register a temperature higher than 100.4 will be invited to worship online.